♥LOVE TIP – Sunday December 9, 2012

 Hello Friends ♥

-Social Psychologist Amy Cuddy makes 2 requests at the end of this exciting and inspiring 21 minute TED Talk: Your Body Language Shapes Who You Are which are:
+Amy Cuddy makes 2 requests at the end of her exciting and inspiring 21 minute TED Talk: Your Body Language Shapes Who You Are which are:

 1) to try the power posing, and

 2) to share the science.

 She is eager to give it away.
 She says:

 “Share it with people, because the people who can use it the most are the ones with no resources and no technology and no status and no power.
 Give it to them because they can do it in private.
 They need their bodies, privacy and two minutes, and it can significantly change the outcomes of their life.”

 I believe everyone needs to know this information.
 Thank you Amy Cuddy for teaching us and for the gift of giving it away!
 I’m sharing my review of the highlights of Cuddy’s talk or if you prefer there is a full transcript following the video.

 How exciting to think we can change other people’s perceptions — and even our own body chemistry simply by changing body positions!!
 How empowering!
 It is such important information to know as our body positions may be affecting all our communication without us even knowing the messages we are giving.

 To start off she asks us to change our posture for two minutes.
 And before doing that do a little audit of our body and notice what we are doing with our body.

 Questions: Are you making yourself smaller?
 Maybe you are hunching, crossing your legs, maybe wrapping your ankles.
 Sometimes we hold onto our arms.
 Sometimes we spread out.
 Pay attention to what you’re doing right now.